openweave/openweave-core/src/adaptations/device-layer/ADAPTATION-PATTERNS.md

 In many cases, the generic implementation base class itself will directy provide some or all of the implementation methods needed to satisfy the component’s interface.
 The rules of C++ method resolution are such that calls to a forwarding method on the interface class are mapped directly to the base class method.
-In this situation, the derived implementation class needant declare a version of the target method at all, and method calls are forwarded statically, at compile time, without overhead.
+In this situation, the derived implementation class needn't declare a version of the target method at all, and method calls are forwarded statically, at compile time, without overhead.

 ```cpp